boozallen/sdp-docs/pages/deployment-guides/openshift/2_0_Pipeline_Config_Overview.rst

 ==================

-Once you have completed this section, you should have a Pipeline Configuration repository that can be used to define a DevSecOps pipeline for your project or your business organization.
+Once you have completed this section, you should have a Pipeline Configuration repository that defines a DevSecOps pipeline for your project or your business organization.

 ================